 The information found in this site is offered for informational purposes only; it is not offered as and does not constitute legal advice, nor is an attorney-client relationship established by visiting this website, by sending or responding to an e-mail, or by any other online communication method.

 Any endorsement or testimonial and any result achieved for a client in one matter by Attorney Scott M. Hutchinson, The Law Offices of Scott M. Hutchinson, or Hutchinson Legal Services, P.C., or any of its lawyers that may be indicated through such endorsement or testimonial on this site do not indicate that similar results will obtained for other clients.
-This site may be considered advertising under Oregon and/or Washington State Bar rules.
+This site may be considered advertising under Oregon State Bar rules.